The History of Missionaries

 Further, God gave us unique cultures and experiences that come together in beautiful ways.
 When we live with humility, there is so much about the gospel to learn from each other that we will miss if we fail to do life together… especially cross-culturally.

-A New Vision for Mission
+A New Vision for Missionary Work

 In some contexts, it is possible that “missionary” is a bit of a dirty word.
 But we love being on mission.
 We want to be missional people: making disciples and building community.
 We want to be people who choose a missional way of life that goes out to reach others.
 The missional way of life is not measured by milestones or gathering sizes.
 Instead, it’s about choosing to build relationships with our neighbors, our coworkers, and our families, being and bringing the Good News of Peace.